saverioscagnoli/karna/README.md

 # Karna

-Karna is a modern framework to build 2d games.
+Karna is a modern framework made for you to build amazing games.

-Built entirely in Rust, aims to be the rust replacement for love2D, for high performace 2D (and maybe 3D) games!
+Built entirely in Rust, aims to be the rust replacement for the amazing [`love2D`](https://github.com/love2d/love), for high performace 2D (and maybe 3D) games!

 <p align="center">
   <img src="./docs/logo.png" alt="logo">